mrpowers-io/spark-style-guide/README.md

 val betterLowerRemoveAllWhitespaceUDF = udf[Option[String], String](betterLowerRemoveAllWhitespace)
 ```

-The `betterLowerRemoveAllWhitespace()` function explicity handles `null` input, so the function won't error out with a `NullPointerException`.
+The `betterLowerRemoveAllWhitespace()` function explicitly handles `null` input, so the function won't error out with a `NullPointerException`.
 You should always write UDFs that handle `null` input gracefully.

 In this case, a custom SQL function can provide the same functionality, but with less code: